JesseFWarren/operationalizing-ai-project/README.md

 - Visualized logs with a basic dashboard (Streamlit + CSV analysis)
 - Saved log data to S3 bucket and pulled into Streamlit for performance tracking

-### Week 5: Safety Filters & Generative AI Ethics
+### Week 5: Safety Filters and Generative AI Ethics
-- Implement basic content moderation for unsafe inputs
+- Implemented basic content moderation for unsafe inputs
-- Strip PII before sending queries to the model
+- Striped PII before sending queries to the model
-- Add disclaimers and tune prompts to reduce hallucination
+- Added disclaimers and tuned prompts to reduce hallucination
-- Strengthen user safety and align with Responsible AI practices
+- Strengthened user safety and aligned with Responsible AI practices

 ### Week 6: Final Polish
 - Finalize documentation: